What to do with the most treasured document in our personal archive?

 A plastic conservation folder can be very useful to handle very damaged documents, since it provides it a certain stiffness and prevents us from touching it.
 But we can’t underestimate the risk of condensation (and subsequent microbiological hazard) when the folder is non-breathable in an environement of variable relative humidity (RH) and temperature.
 As for the rest, conservation folders only involve beneffits.

 - Encapsulated with breathable support → Yes! (better when good quality materials are used)

 - Encapsulated with mixed supports (breathable + non breathable) → Yes (better when good quality materials are used).
-Possible HR changes should be minded.
+Potential drastic HR changes should be minded.

-- Encapsulated with non breathable supports → Mmmh… Yes as temporary protection to handling for researchers.
+- Encapsulated with non breathable supports → Mmmh… Yes as temporary protection towards handling for consultation.
 Will it be a permanent storage housing?
 Have you valued the risk of HR and temperature variations?
 Consider the possibility of condensation water drops apearing inside the encapsulation… and its consequences.

 Hazards of a plastic lamination (plasticizing)

 Just in case I wasn’t clear enough: Never laminate a valued document with plastic!
 Not only it is far too complex to remove: it blurs the text when the surface is scratched, folds and wrinkles on the film are irreparable, it increases the thicknes of the sheet, jeopardizes its digitisation, it can provoke the splitting in diferent layers of the paper if the edges of the film open, it modifies colours, limits (or simply avoids) the possibility of more efficient conservation treatments as well as many analytical tests… But, most of all: it denatures the touch, looks and smell of this ancient suport, paper.
 Such a sacrilege!